chirag-shinde/MongoDB-PHP-Registration-Login-System/README.md

 7. It was made with learning in mind and I'm open to all improvements that can be made to the system.

 8. Feel free to use it as you please.

+9. I've also used Bootstrap but haven't uploaded the bootstrap files.
+You can use them by simply addding the bootstrap folders to the same directory as these files.